syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/getting-started.md

 ---
 layout: post
 title: Getting Started with PDF Viewer control in ASP.NET Core | Syncfusion
-description: Checkout and learn about how to include ASP.NET Core PDF Viewer control in ASP.NET Core application.
+description: Learn how to getting started with PDF Viewer control in ASP.NET MVC application.
+You can view and comment on PDFs in ease and also can fill forms.
-platform: aspnet-core
+platform: ej2-asp-core-mvc
 control: PDF Viewer
-publishingplatform: aspnet-core
+publishingplatform: ej2-asp-core-mvc
 documentation: ug
 ---